LaurelineP/ztm-node/README.md

 Event driven has been taken for granted
 What does it mean for us to react on event loop.
 Observer design pattern are proven approaches to resolves problems.
-Observers subscribe to events in order to know whats its occuring and may react to them.
+Observers subscribe to events in order to know whats its occurring and may react to them.
 When an events occurs --> the subscribed observers are bounded to that events : meaning every events occurring ( if subscribed ) the observer will be in the loop

 # EVENTS